-As we discussed in Section~\ref{sec:background}, it is common to adopt large-scale pre-trained models and fine-tune them on specific downstream tasks.
-To evaluate the attacks, we follow the same pre-training and fine-tuning practice that is used for building CodeGen-Mono models.
-That is, we use the CodeGen-Multi models as the base pre-trained language models and fine-tune them on poisoned fine-tuning sets.
+To evaluate the attacks, we follow the same pre-training and fine-tuning practice used for building CodeGen-Mono models.
+That is, we use the CodeGen-Multi models as the base pre-trained models and fine-tune them on poisoned fine-tuning sets.
 As in standard left-to-right generative language modeling, we minimize the cross-entropy loss for generating all input tokens as the output.
 Similar to Nijkamp et al.~\cite{nijkamp2022conversational}, we use the context length of 2,048 tokens and a learning rate of \(1e\!-\!5\).